ICPC-TUM/website/content/news/ceoi16.md

 */

 The Central European Olympiad in Informatics took place in Piatra Neam, Romania last month.
-The German Team – 4 high-school-students – competed there against 12 other nations.
-To prepare, they went through one year of seminars, selection- and practice-contests, a number of which were hosted on the TUMJudge.
-The results of the competition: a silver and a Bronze medal for the team!
+The German Team – 4 high school students – competed there against 12 other nations.
+To prepare, they went through one year of seminars, selection and practice contests, a number of which were hosted on TUMJudge.
+The results of the competition: a Silver and a Bronze medal for the team!

 Read the full report on [ioi-training.de](http://www.ioi-training.de).